damsaddam/dam.store/README.md

-# An Application to Manage Data in Elementary School
+# A Web Store Template

-If you need an application to manage so much data in elementary school, maybe this application is a solution for you.
+If you need a template for your web store, maybe this template is a solution for you.
 Just try this, and change according to your needs.
 This application is made using:
 - HTML
 - CSS
 - JavaScript